thumbliner/thumbliner/bio.md

 The site is a self-contained frame of thought.<br>

-Most LLMs can translate and explain, but it takes a human to judge and make meaning.<br>
+Even A.I. can translate and explain, but it takes a human to judge and make meaning.<br>

 Your comments are welcome, even silly ones.
 Please send three at a time.<br>